amingilani/auth0-rail5/README.md

 Rails 5 is out with Action Cable, a brand new API mode, and best of all, Rake tasks inside Rails!

 The existing quickstart at Auth0 aims to get you up and running really fast.
-But in this tutorial, we'll create a new application that compartmentalizes your code appropriately, does everything in The Rails Way, and will lead to a better base application to use.
+But in this tutorial, we'll create a new application that compartmentalizes your code appropriately, does everything in The Rails Way, and will lead to a stronger base on which to grow your application.

 As an added bonus, this application will be compatible with [Pundit](https://github.com/elabs/pundit) right out of the box!